 Some thoughts behind this decision -

-• Free roaming mares are bred every year and while pregnant and nursing a foal and in some cases yearling are still nursing.
+• Free roaming mares are bred every year while pregnant and nursing a foal, and in some cases their yearling is still nursing.
 This takes A LOT of nutrition away from the mare and it is very hard to maintain body weight with just one foal much less two.

 • Mares who wean their foals have a much better chance than those nursing both a foal and a yearling